schwanbeck/YSMR/README.md

     + When set to true, uses the fps value provided in the tracking.ini file, instead of attempting to read it from the video file.
     + Accepts 'True' or 'False'.

+##### GAUSSIAN-SUM FIR FILTER SETTINGS
++ disable gsff : False
+    + Whether to use the gaussian-sum finite impulse response filter.
+    + For details and origin of the GSFF see Pak JM.
+Gaussian Sum FIR Filtering for 2D Target Tracking.
+    DOI: 10.1007/s12555-018-0938-4
+    + Accepts 'True' or 'False'.
++ number of LSFFs: 3
+    + How many least-square finite impulse response filters to use.
+    + Horizons for the filters are calculated in the following way:
+        + `stepsize = (maximum_horizon_size - minimum_horizon_size ) / number_of_LSFFs`
+        + `[lower_end + stepsize * i for i in range(1, number_of_lsffs + 1)]`

+    + Example for default values:
+        + `stepsize = (30 - 0) / 3 = 10`
+        + `filter_horizons = [0 + 10 * 1, 0 + 10 * 2, 0 + 10 * 3] = [10, 20, 30]`

+    + Accepts a positive integer value larger than 1.
++ minimum horizon size: 0
+    + Lower end of frames for least-square finite impulse response filter.
+    + This value will not be included as a horizon size.
+    + See 'number of LSFFs' for explanation and examples.
+    + Accepts a positive integer value larger than 0.
++ maximum horizon size: 30
+    + Longest horizon size in frames for least-square finite impulse response filter.
+    + If set to 'False', will use current fps value instead.
+    + See 'number of LSFFs' for explanation and examples.
+    + Accepts a positive integer value larger than 1 or 'False'.

 ##### HOUSEKEEPING
 + previous directory : ./